Baccarat Terminology

 Dealer – A distinction should be made between a callman (a croupier) and a dealer in baccarat.
 Two dealers stand on each side of large baccarat tables while the callman is positioned in the very middle.
 Unlike the callman, the dealers do not come in direct contact with the cards.
 They only handle the money on the table, paying out the winners and collecting the chips of losing players.

-The purpose of the ladderman is to ensure everyone adheres to the rules as well as to prevent and correct mistakes on behalf of the caller and the two dealers.
-Laddermen would also intervene should any disputes occur at the table.
-If a ladderman spots a cheater, they would call security or surveillance but would never leave their high spot over the table.
+The purpose of the ladderman is to ensure everyone adheres to the rules and to prevent or correct mistakes on the part of the caller and the two dealers.
+Laddermen also intervene should any disputes occur at the table.
+If a ladderman spots a cheater, they would call security or surveillance but would never leave their high perch over the table.
 Sometimes one ladderman may be responsible for overseeing several baccarat tables at the same time.

 Pit – Tables with high limits are normally kept separate from other casino games on the main floor and are placed in a roped-off area called a pit.
-It is precisely this atmosphere of exclusivity that makes baccarat so alluring to high rollers since it enables them to gamble for higher stakes undisturbed by the racket of the main casino floor.
+It is precisely this atmosphere of exclusivity that makes baccarat so alluring to high rollers, as it enables them to gamble for higher stakes undisturbed by the racket of the main casino floor.

-Shill – The practice of shilling has almost become obsolete now but back in the day, many casinos would hire shills (also called starters) to attract more betting action.
-The shill would take a seat at an empty baccarat table without revealing in any way they work in conjunction with the house.
-When planted at the table, the shill would secretly bet with the house’s money while pretending to be a regular player.
+Shill – The practice of shilling has almost become obsolete, but back in the day many casinos would hire shills (also called starters) to attract more betting action.
+The shill would take a seat at an empty baccarat table without revealing in any way that they worked in conjunction with the house.
+Once seated, the shill would secretly bet with the house’s money while pretending to be a regular player.

 Not surprisingly, casinos used to employ predominantly young and attractive women or men as shills at their baccarat tables.
-A shill should not be mistaken with a proposition player – the latter is still a casino employee and as such, is on the payroll of the house, but would use their own money when betting at the tables.
+A shill should not be mistaken for a proposition player – the latter is still a casino employee and, as such, is on the payroll of the house, but would use their own money when betting at the tables.

 Table Equipment Terminology

 Continuous Shuffle Machine – Often abbreviated as CSM, continuous shuffle machines are special card-shuffling devices used at the blackjack and baccarat tables.
-At the end of each coup, the caller would collect the discarded cards from the table and place them back into the CSM, whose mechanism is working continuously, shuffling the decks at any time of the game, ensuring the randomness of the deal.
-These machines are in use at some tables mostly because they speed up the game as the callman does not have to shuffle the decks manually after the end of a shoe.
+At the end of each coup, the caller collects the discarded cards from the table and places them back into the CSM, whose mechanism works continuously, shuffling the decks throughout the game and ensuring the randomness of the deal.
+These machines are used at some tables mostly because they speed up the game, as the callman does not have to shuffle the decks manually after the end of a shoe.

-Cut Card – This is a plastic card, inserted towards the end of the baccarat shoe showing the callman when to reshuffle.
-After the callman reaches the cut card, they must deal more cards to finish the current coup and then play one final hand before they reshuffle and start a new shoe.
+Cut Card – This is a plastic card inserted towards the end of the baccarat shoe to show the callman when to reshuffle.
+After the callman reaches the cut card, they must deal more cards to finish the current coup and then play one final hand before reshuffling and starting a new shoe.

 Discards – The discards are the cards that have already been dealt out of the shoe and are not in play until the reshuffle.
 These are stored in a discard tray until the cut card is reached and a fresh shoe starts.

 Layout – Large baccarat tables can accommodate up to twelve players, with six players sitting on either side of the caller.
 In contrast, mini baccarat tables can be occupied by no more than seven players.
-The table layout contains the commission and betting boxes.
-It also has the available bets in the game along with their payouts printed on top.
+The table layout contains the commission and betting boxes and has the available bets in the game, along with their payouts, printed on it.

 Marker – A piece of paper a player must sign when borrowing credit from the house.